tvanlaerhoven/epex-client/README.md

 the trading of electricity in Europe.
 It provides a marketplace for electricity producers, consumers, and traders to buy and sell electricity, aiming to create a transparent and efficient market for power trading.

+The *Epex Client* package gives you access to the EPEX Spot Day-Ahead Market, where the electricity price and volume for each hour of the next day is established.
+You can work with these Day-Ahead prices by adjusting your electricity consumption patterns based on the price fluctuations.
+Here's how:

+- **Shift High Consumption Activities**: reduce energy costs by scheduling energy-intensive activities (like running washing machines, dishwashers, or electric heating) during hours when electricity prices are lower.
+- **Use Home Automation**: home automation systems or smart appliances can automatically adjust the timing of electricity usage based on the predicted lower-cost periods provided by the Epex-client.
+- **Energy Storage**: energy storage systems (like batteries) can store electricity during low-price hours and use it during peak-price hours.

 ## Installation